 The July music does not stop at the Rathausplatz.
 For example:

-- The Vienna Jazz Festival, Jazzfest Wien, is no local gathering of performers but a significant event on the international jazz calendar (next dates TBA after a couple of years of hiatus)
+- The Vienna Jazz Festival, Jazzfest Wien, is no local gathering of performers but a significant event on the international jazz calendar (next dates TBA)

-- Jazz gives way to pop, rock, hip hop and more at Popfest Wien (2025 dates TBA) on and around Karlsplatz.
+- Jazz gives way to pop, rock, hip hop and more at Popfest Wien (July 24th to 27th) on and around Karlsplatz.
 This music festival has dozens of live performances on various stages and showcases regional and national talents…from established musicians to relative newcomers

 - And pop gives way to classic at the Summa Cum Laude international youth music festival (July 4th to 9th)